Hristiyan-Petrov/pixi-snake-game/README.md

+Of course.
+You are absolutely right—a great project deserves a great `README` that explains not just *how* it works, but also *what* it does and *why* it's special.
+Making it easily digestible is key.

+Here is a completely revised `README.md`.
+It's structured to be highly scannable, using clear headings and bullet points, while incorporating all the new details you requested.

+You can copy and paste this entire block of text to replace the contents of your `README.md` file.

+---

 # React + PixiJS Snake Game

 A classic Snake game built with a modern, declarative approach using React and the high-performance PixiJS rendering engine.
-This project was developed as a learning journey to explore advanced 2D rendering, state management, and professional animation techniques within the PixiJS and React ecosystem.
+This project was developed as a learning journey to explore advanced 2D rendering, state management, and professional animation techniques within the React ecosystem.

 ---